 No two EdD programs are alike.
 Exploring their differences can help prospective students determine the program that’s the right fit for them.
 EdD programs may offer varying specializations, for example, education policy and leadership or school administration.
 Programs can also differ in delivery options, such as online versus in-person coursework.

 Individuals who opt to pursue their EdD through an online program can benefit in several ways.
 A significant advantage is the flexibility of an online program, as its structure makes it possible for students to build their studies and coursework around their existing schedule.

 Another benefit of an online EdD program is that students who are concurrently working full-time can immediately apply what they’ve learned to their job.
 Additionally, the flexibility of an online program fosters discipline, such as good time management, which is essential for professional success.

 Become an Education Leader

-American University’s Online EdD in Education Policy and Leadership offers students a flexible option to participate in an innovative EdD program from one of the nation’s leading universities.
-Because the program is online, professionals have the ability to pursue their educational leadership goals and connect with established thought leaders and decision-makers, all while still being able to balance their other responsibilities.
+American University’s Online EdD in Education Policy and Leadership program offers students a flexible option to participate in an innovative EdD program from one of the nation’s leading universities.
+Because the program is online, professionals have the ability to pursue their educational leadership goals and connect with established thought leaders and decision makers, all while still being able to balance their other responsibilities.